Khesp/stream_deck_divide/README.md

 ![Example](/readme_images/example.png)
 ## How it works

 The plugin takes an image an checks if it has the right ratio (5:3).
-If not, it crops the image (from the center) to the needed ratio and then divides it into 5 X 3 pieces.
+If not, it crops the image (from the center) to the needed ratio and then divides it into 5x3 pieces.
 The divided images will be saved as PNGs in the same directory as the original image.

 ## How to install